AllanSoto/STX/src/README.md

 ## Environment Setup

-This application requires Firebase credentials to function correctly.
+This application requires Firebase credentials to function correctly for features like Firestore. **User authentication has been removed from this application.**

-**VERY IMPORTANT: The `auth/api-key-not-valid` error almost always means that your `NEXT_PUBLIC_FIREBASE_API_KEY` or `NEXT_PUBLIC_FIREBASE_PROJECT_ID` (or other Firebase config values) are missing or incorrect in your `.env.local` file, OR your Firebase project is not correctly configured for web app usage (e.g., the API key is restricted or the Authentication service is not enabled/configured with sign-in methods).
+**VERY IMPORTANT: The `auth/api-key-not-valid` error (if encountered due to other Firebase services still using auth under the hood, though user-facing auth is removed) almost always means that your `NEXT_PUBLIC_FIREBASE_API_KEY` or `NEXT_PUBLIC_FIREBASE_PROJECT_ID` (or other Firebase config values) are missing or incorrect in your `.env.local` file, OR your Firebase project is not correctly configured for web app usage (e.g., the API key is restricted).
 Please double-check the following steps carefully.**

 1.  **Create a Firebase Project:** If you haven't already, create a project on the [Firebase Console](https://console.firebase.google.com/).
 2.  **Add a Web App:** In your Firebase project, add a new Web application.
 If you already have one, ensure it's correctly configured.
-3.  **Enable Authentication:** In the Firebase console, navigate to "Authentication" (under Build), go to the "Sign-in method" tab, and **ENSURE AT LEAST ONE SIGN-IN PROVIDER (e.g., Email/Password, Google) IS ENABLED.** This is a very common cause for the `auth/api-key-not-valid` error, especially if the API key itself is correct but no sign-in methods are active.
+3.  **Enable Firestore (if used):** In the Firebase console, navigate to "Firestore Database" (under Build) and enable it.
 4.  **Get Firebase Config:** After adding the web app (or selecting an existing one), Firebase will provide you with a `firebaseConfig` object.
 You can find this in your Project settings (click the gear icon next to "Project Overview", then scroll down to "Your apps", and select your web app).
 It looks something like this:

     ```javascript